 Because I faced my fears with purpose, working with mentors and coaches to chip away at them until I felt brave enough to move forward in a new direction.

 And because I chose to become a boss with purpose – and only slightly by accident.

+This post was originally posted at Curious for a Living.
+Photo credit: rhodes via Flickr.
 About the guest blogger: Lauren Bacon is the author of The Boss of You.
 A firm believer that the first step towards building a great business is to create your own definition of success, she has co-authored a bestselling book for women entrepreneurs and convened events for values-driven business owners.
 She loves French decorating magazines, graphic novels, and working out with her boxing coach.
 Follow her on Twitter at @laurenbacon.